-The Organization and Compensation Committee is responsible for matters relating to executive compensation, organizational planning, succession planning at the executive level, key employee compensation programs, director compensation, and corporate culture programs.
-The Organization and Compensation Committee held five meetings during fiscal 2017.
+The Organization and Compensation Committee is responsible for matters relating to executive compensation, organizational planning, succession planning at the executive level, key employee compensation programs, director compensation, and board-level oversight of programs intended to improve the Company's culture.
+The Organization and Compensation Committee held four meetings during fiscal 2019.

 Under the terms of its charter, the Organization and Compensation Committee has the authority to engage the services of outside advisors and experts to assist the Committee.
 The Committee engaged Pay Governance LLC, an independent compensation consulting firm, to advise it on matters related to executive and director compensation.
 A description of the Committee's use of the independent compensation consultant is set forth in "Compensation Discussion and Analysis - Establishing Executive Compensation; Independent Compensation Consultant."
-In connection with their engagement, the Committee determined that Pay Governance was independent taking into consideration the factors required by the Nasdag listing standards and applicable SEC rules.
+In connection with their engagement, the Committee determined that Pay Governance was independent taking into consideration the factors required by the Nasdaq listing standards and applicable SEC rules.